 We all know that pets doing hilarious things win the internet, but did you know that pets can also be winners for mental health, too?
 Read on and get the facts, including when having a pet isn't the best idea.

 This can help if:

-- You’re interested in the mental health benefits provided by pets
+- you’re interested in the mental health benefits of having a pet

 The plus side of pets

-A cat chasing it’s own tail will always be funny.
+A cat chasing its own tail will always be funny.
 Dogs running into things will never get old.
-However, if we look a bit closer at the benefits that pets have on our lives, it actually goes much deeper.
-Having a pet can have a whole lot of positive effects on our mental health.
-Owning a pet can help to relieve symptoms of anxiety and depression, as well as acting as a source of comfort more generally for the owners.
+However, the benefits that pets bring to our lives go way beyond just making us laugh.
+Having a pet can have a whole lot of positive effects on our mental health:

 - Your pet will always be there for you, and won’t talk back – which is great when human relationships get complicated and you’re feeling lonely or isolated.